corticalstack/azure-ai-foundry-examples/README.md

 2. ✅ When prompted, click "Reopen in Container" or use the command palette and select *Dev Containers: Reopen in Container*
 3. ✅ VS Code will build the container and set up the environment (this may take a few minutes the first time)
 4. ✅ Once the container is running, you'll have a fully configured environment with all dependencies installed
 5. ✅ The dev container includes the Azure CLI for authentication.
-Use `az login` to authenticate with your Azure account
+You can use `az login` to authenticate with your Azure account

 ### 🔧 Manual Setup (without Dev Container)